 From a qualifications perspective, the possession by a council member of a diploma or above would ensure that members have a certain depth of knowledge in a particular discipline and are therefore well qualified to make judgements about issues of college governance, especially regarding academic matters.
-At national level on average 2 council members have qualifications below a diploma and at provincial level only 1 has a qualification below a diploma.
-At Tshwane North 1 member has a qualification below a diploma.
-These figures suggest a fairly high level of education amongst council members.
+At national and provincial levels on average 2 council members have qualifications below a diploma.
+The college has not furnished the qualifications of three council members.
+However, from the available data we see that no council member has qualification below a diploma.
+These figures suggest a relatively high level of education amongst council members.